Report an accessibility problem

 Global experience

-With more than 300 Global Education program opportunities available to them, students are able to tailor their experience to their unique interests and skill sets.
+With more than 300 Global Education program opportunities available to them, students are able to tailor their experience to their specific interests and skill sets.
 Students in these programs build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
-Participation in study abroad programs provides students with the heightened cultural competency, leadership and critical thinking skills that enhance their resumes and help them stand out in a competitive career field.
+Participation in study abroad programs provides students with the heightened cultural competency and strengthened leadership and critical thinking skills that enhance their resumes and help them stand out in a competitive career field.
 Whether in a foreign country, in the U.S. or online, students in the New College of Interdisciplinary Arts and Sciences can explore how their varied fields and interests interact in different settings around the world.

 Career opportunities